espruino/EspruinoDocs/modules/BTHome.md

     }
   ]), {
     name : "Sensor",
+    manufacturer : false, ///< turn off manufacturer data advertising (enabled by default in 2v26, interferes with BTHome)
     // not being connectable/scannable saves power (but you'll need to reboot to connect again with the IDE!)
     //connectable : false, scannable : false,
   });